ricokahler/longtweet.io/blog.md

 ## Drawbacks

-So at this point, you might be asking the big question: how do you change anything?
+So at this point, you might be asking the big question: how do you change the pages after they've already been pre-rendered?

+Well the simple answer is just render them all again.

 Doing migrations of a site like this would require all of the users posts to be re-rendered.
-In order to make that possible, save the un-rendered content to some DB explicitly for a migration.
+In order to make that possible, save the raw content to some DB explicitly for a migration.

 ---

-Longtweet is also open source.
-[Checkout the source code here.](https://github.com/ricokahler/longtweet.io)
+Longtweet is also open-source.
+[Check out the source code here.](https://github.com/ricokahler/longtweet.io)

 Feel free to suggest ideas and contribute in any way.
 Transparency and simplicity are at the heart of this app.
 There are no plans on monetizing this.